In 2016, the marshlands of Iraq were listed a UNESCO world heritage.

-Water means life and the water of the two rivers serves as an important food and water source for the Iraqi population, and as an economic livelihood for fishermen, buffalo herders, or families who harvest reed.
-The population living along the rivers realise that the cultural heritage of the Marshlands is drying out and that the surfaces are polluted with plastic waste.
+Water means life and the two rivers Euphrates and Tigris serve as important food and water sources for the Iraqi population: be it as an economic livelihood for fishermen, buffalo herders, or families who harvest reed.
+The population living along the rivers realised that the cultural heritage of the Marshlands is drying out and the surfaces are polluted with plastic waste.
 In several communities along the rivers, governors and local NGOs are already running initiatives to improve the situation.
-But as water is floating from North to South, a joint effort from all communities is needed to improve the situation.
+But since the water flows from North to South, a joint effort from all communities is needed to improve the situation.

 The dialogue programme “Clean Tigris” brings city mayors and other decision makers, academics, active members of civil society and artists living along the two main rivers Euphrates and Tigris and the Marshlands in Iraq into a dialogue.
 Together, they develop sustainable solutions to fight water pollution and strive to improve the water management in the country.

 In a nutshell, Clean Tigris in 2020, encompassed the following activities:

 - 10 online workshops with local and international experts on water legislation, international water conflicts, transboundary conflict resolution and negotiation games, as well as the impact of climate change in Iraq and gender dynamics of water conflicts.

 - 2 workshops with city majors and the BDZ Leipzig

 - 14 videos and animations, 25 animated infographics and 8 videos by participants for our social media.
 In their short handy filmed videos, the participants give us a glimpse of their very personal stories with the Tigris and Euphrates rivers.
 The videos will be accessible on our dialogue platform.

 - 1 social media campaign on Facebook and Instagram #cleantigris